About committees of management

 Around 1,500 Crown land reserves in Victoria (also referred to as Public land reserves) are managed by voluntary committees of management, with support and oversight from the Department of Environment, Land, Water and Planning (DELWP).
 There are around 1,150 voluntary committees of management across Victoria.
 Most committees manage one reserve while some manage two or more reserves.
 Types of reserves include public halls, recreation reserves, rail trails, coastal reserves, caravan and camping parks and nature/conservation reserves.

-The Good Governance Fact Sheets for Committees of Management provides a summary of key governance information for committees, with links to more detailed information available in the Committee of Management Guidelines.
+The Good Governance Fact Sheets and model policies for committees of management provide a summary of key governance information for committees, with links to more detailed information available in model policies and the Committee of Management Guidelines.

 - Financial management

 - Conflicts of interest

 - Meetings and decisions

 The Fact Sheets are part of an “Induction Kit” for new committee of management members.
 They also provide useful summaries of information for long-standing members.

 The monthly Voluntary Committees of Management news includes a range of information for Crown land reserve committees of management across Victoria.